bd2357/tiny-AES128-C/README.md

 ### Tiny AES128 in C

+This is a fork of https://github.com/kokke/tiny-AES128-C.git I have not changed it except that I migrated the test code to Ceedling to make it easier for me to experiment with the code.

+## Original README

 This is a small and portable implementation of the AES128 ECB and CBC encryption algorithms written in C.

 The API is very simple and looks like this (I am using C99 `<stdint.h>`-style annotated types):